axch/adaptive-plot/README.md

 (gnuplot f xlow xhigh)
 - Draw the function in a fresh gnuplot window.
 Return the plot object.
-- TODO option to show the plot in a Scheme window while it's being refined
+  - with visibly shows the plot in a Scheme window while it's being refined
-  - If so, the Scheme window should be closed before the gnuplot window appears
-  - Control the size of the Scheme window, or come up with really good defaults
 - TODO pick an interface for gnuplot control strings
   - global variables to hold defaults if parameters not supplied?